Bob Feller Museum

 Baseball museum in Iowa, U.S.

 The Bob Feller Museum was a baseball museum located in Van Meter, Iowa.
-The Bob Feller Museum was founded in 1997 to honor Baseball Hall of Fame pitcher Bob Feller of the Cleveland Indians in Feller's hometown of Van Meter.
+The Bob Feller Museum was founded in 1995 to honor Baseball Hall of Fame pitcher Bob Feller of the Cleveland Indians in Feller's hometown of Van Meter.
 Through 2015, the museum housed memorabilia and items collected by Feller.
-The building was donated to the city in 2015 and today, it serves as the City Hall of Van Meter, Iowa, with some items still on display within.
+The building was donated to the city in 2015 and today, it serves as the City Hall of Van Meter, Iowa.
+Items are no longer on display.

 History

 The museum concept advanced in 1990, when a committee was formed in Bob Feller's hometown of Van Meter, Iowa for the purpose of establishing a museum honoring Feller.

 Several fundraising projects followed.
 During the process, Feller served as Grand Marshall of a local Fireman's Kids Day and was interviewed by journalist Charles Kuralt with the interview airing on the CBS show, Sunday Morning.
 In 1993, Ted Williams came to Iowa for an Iowa Cubs game in Des Moines, Iowa and a fundraising dinner was held in conjunction with his visit.

 After successful fundraising efforts, the Bob Feller Museum opened in Van Meter, Iowa, on June 10, 1995, with a crowd of 800 in attendance.
 The museum was designed by Feller's son Stephen, an architect.
 The museum property was donated for the project by Brenton Banks.